martinkearn/Content/Blogs/Hello.md

 Some of you may have seen my old blog on MSN spaces (http://spaces.msn.com/members/martin-kearn).
 That blog is now in-active, but does still have some usefull stuff on there so from time-to-time I may occasionally refer to it.

-That'll do for now - happy reading
+That'll do for now - happy reading.